Accessible and fully-supported short term loans from the Horniman collections to other institutions

 - Narsīgā at Trinity Laban Conservatoire of Music & Dance from 5 May to 30 August 2017

-- Swedish straw goats at Haslemere Educational Museum from 1 July to 4 September 2017
+- Swedish straw goats at Haslemere Educational Museum from 1 July to 2 September 2017 as part of their exhibition entitled The Rustic Renaissance: Haslemere's Arts and Crafts Heritage

-- Romanian decorated eggs at Bruton Museum from 11 July to 28 September 2017
+- Romanian decorated eggs at Bruton Museum from 11 July to mid January 2018

-- Sounds of rural England display at Epping Forest District Museum from 21 October to 22 December 2017
+- Lost sounds of rural England display at Epping Forest District Museum from 21 October 2017 to 10 March 2018 as part of their exhibition entitled A Sense of Rural Life

 Objects in the project